ITISFoundation/osparc-manual/docs/submission.md

 * Docker Images: base image of Linux
 * Not too big (<50 Gb)

 In addition we set up and maintain templates libraries ("cookiecutters") for facilitating the creation of new Services.
 Please have a look at them and try to create your first Service.
-The available cookiecutters allow you to create:
+These arethe available cookiecutters:
-- [Cookiecutter for Computational Services](https://github.com/ITISFoundation/cookiecutter-osparc-service): if you have some code that can run without a GUI, after setting up some input parameters and/or service, this is the good place to start
+- [Cookiecutter for Computational Services](https://github.com/ITISFoundation/cookiecutter-osparc-service): if you have some code that can run without a GUI, after setting up some input parameters and/or service, this is the good place to start.
+See also the webinar link at the top of this page
-- [Cookiecutter for JupyterLab "flavours"](https://github.com/ITISFoundation/cookiecutter-osparc-jupyterlab-service): if you'd like an interactive coding environment to run code and Jupyter Notebooks, this is a good place to start.
+- [Cookiecutter for JupyterLab "flavours"](https://github.com/ITISFoundation/cookiecutter-osparc-jupyterlab-service): if you'd like an interactive coding environment to run code and Jupyter Notebooks, this is a good place to start
 - [Cookiecutter for Command Line Tools](https://github.com/ITISFoundation/cookiecutter-osparc-cli-service): if you have some software that runs via a command line, and only needs files as inputs and produces files as outputs, this is a good place to start

 If you're not sure, feel free to get in touch with [support](support@osparc.io).